pagkly/Zed/Investopedia3/What You Should Know About Health Maintenance Organizations (HMOs).md

 HMO subscribers pay a monthly or annual premium to access medical services in the organization’s network of providers, but they are limited to receiving their care and services from doctors within the HMO network.
 However, some out-of-network services, including emergency care and dialysis, can be covered under the HMO.2

 Those who are insured under an HMO may have to live or work in the plan's network area in order to be eligible for coverage.1 In cases where a subscriber receives urgent care while out of the HMO network region, the HMO may cover the expenses.
-But HMO subscribers who receive non-emergency, out-of-network care have to pay for it [out-of-pocket](https://www.investopedia.com/terms/o/outofpocket.asp).4
+But HMO subscribers who receive non-emergency, out-of-network care have to pay for it [[out-of-pocket]](https://www.investopedia.com/terms/o/outofpocket.asp).4

-In addition to low premiums, there are typically low or no [deductibles](https://www.investopedia.com/terms/d/deductible.asp) with an HMO.
-Instead, the organization charges a [co-pay](https://www.investopedia.com/terms/c/copay.asp) for each clinical visit, test, or prescription.
-Co-pays in HMOs are typically low—usually, $5, $10, or $20 per service—thereby minimizing [out-of-pocket expenses](https://www.investopedia.com/terms/o/outofpocket.asp) and making HMO plans affordable for families and employers.5
+In addition to low premiums, there are typically low or no [[deductibles]](https://www.investopedia.com/terms/d/deductible.asp) with an HMO.
+Instead, the organization charges a [[co-pay]](https://www.investopedia.com/terms/c/copay.asp) for each clinical visit, test, or prescription.
+Co-pays in HMOs are typically low—usually, $5, $10, or $20 per service—thereby minimizing [[out-of-pocket expenses]](https://www.investopedia.com/terms/o/outofpocket.asp) and making HMO plans affordable for families and employers.5

 ### The Role of the Primary Care Physician